chrisreade/PenroseKiteDart/README.md

 ## Penrose Kites and Darts - infinite non-periodic tilings

-Main Operations are decompose and inflate in TileLib along with drawing tools.
-Now requires HalfTile module with half tile representation generalised Drawing uses half tiles (Pieces) represented with vectors.
+For just displaying tilings (Patches) plus inflate/decompose operations you need modules TileLib, HalfTile, and possibly TileFigExamples, and a version of Main that only imports what you need.
+TileLib contains the main drawing tools for Patches.

 For documentation/description of TileLib see https://readerunner.wordpress.com/2021/03/20/diagrams-for-penrose-tiles/

-For just displaying tilings plus inflate/decompose you need TileLib, HalfTile (and possibly TileFigExamples) and a version of Main that only imports what you need.

-Version 0.2 adds experimental Tile Graphs (Tgraphs)
+For more advanced use there are Tile Graphs (Tgraphs):

+Tile Graphs are an experimental addition with a graph representation.
+For this you also need modules Tgraphs, and GraphConvert, and possibly GraphFigExamples.
+Tgraph has operations decomposeG (a Tgraph version of decompose) plus composeG and force.
+GraphConvert has tools for turning Tgraphs into Patches (and VPatches).

 For more info on Tgraphs see
 https://readerunner.wordpress.com/2022/01/06/graphs-kites-and-darts/

-Tgraphs are for graph representations decomposeG implemented as a Tgraph version of (vector) decompose Plus Tgraph opserations composeG/force

-GraphConvert for turning Tgraphs into vector representations for drawing.